 The bridge between FOMO UK and FOMO Mulanje is mainly through our founder Mary, who is in a special position in that she understands Malawi, speaks the language, has a clear view of the injustices and knows how to motivate the local population, and generally is an inspiration and example to us all.

-With an eye on the future FOMO, run 14 playschools, a driving school, a computer school, secondary school,(FISS) and a tailoring school/outlet.
+With an eye on the future FOMO, run 14 playschools, secondary school,(FISS) and a tailoring school/outlet.
 We, when funds are available, sponsor further education for the volunteers and children

 I wish to donate to FOMO’s work to help the children Click Here